nuts-foundation/nuts-workshops/mini-manuals/7-authentication.md

 ## Compose a contract

 User authentication is done by signing a contract.
-This contract is shown on the means of the user.
+This contract is shown on the device of the user.
 It contains additional information like the name of the organization and the validity of the contract.
 Contracts are formatted, so they can also be easily parsed.

-A login contract can be formatted by calling:
+A login contract can be composed by calling:

 ```http request
 PUT <internal-node-address>/internal/auth/v1/contract/drawup